suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen.md

     content:
       -
         type: text
-        text: 'There is carparking just outside of Christchurch Park.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'There are bus routes that are a three to five minute walk from the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The closest bus stop to the venue is the bus stop on Bolton Lane, with the bus station being a five minute walk from Christchurch mansion.'
+        text: 'There is a car park just outside of Christchurch Park and closest bus stop to the venue is the bus stop on Bolton Lane, with the bus station being a five minute walk from Christchurch mansion.'
   -
     type: heading
     attrs: